 This query parameter is required when accessing a bucket that has enabled Requester Pays and is optional otherwise.

-The header is optional for other XML API requests or if you have set a default project for interoperable access.
+The header is optional for other XML API requests.

 To indicate a project to charge for bucket access, use the 'x-goog-user-project' header, along with a project ID, as in the following example: